 On November 28 to December 1, 2018, the United Nations and partners in Mantova, Italy will host the first World Forum on Urban Forests (UF).
-This first world forum will bring together cross-sector individuals, such as national and local government, non-governmental organization, scientist, arborist, urban planners and architects to have a discussion and learn from one another about urban forests.
+This first world forum will bring together cross-sector individuals, such as national and local government, non-governmental organizations, scientists, arborists, urban planners, and architects to have a discussion and learn from one another about urban forests.

 This is a great opportunity for international networking and exchange expertise.
 There is still a lot California can learn from other countries.
 For instance, how we can transform our cities to become more livable and healthier, and there is a lot California can offer.

 Here are some of the interesting discussion topics that will be covered during the event:

 - The role of trees and forest in the history of Landscape Architect